Why Your Child’s First 100 Flavors Matter

 There is evidence that early exposure to flavors and textures will make your child a less picky eater (10).
 So, why do flavors and textures matter?
 Children have a natural preference for sweet and smooth foods that are easy to eat (22).
 However, most foods - and most foods that are good for us - don’t fall into this simple, “sweet and smooth” category.
 Most children have an aversion to bitter tastes (more commonly found in the ultra-healthy stuff, ie. green vegetables).
 The good news is that by familiarizing little ones to more complex foods, flavors and textures early on, they are more likely to eat a wider variety of foods later.

 At Tiny Organics, our goal is to introduce your child to their first 100 flavors to build lifelong adventurous eaters and to reduce picky eating.
-In collaboration with the Tufts School of Nutrition, we have developed meals that will introduce your little one to a variety of diverse flavors and textures from around the world and make mealtime fun and successful in both the short and long-term.
+We have developed meals that will introduce your little one to a variety of diverse flavors and textures from around the world and make mealtime fun and successful in both the short and long-term.

 There are studies that indicate the more vegetable variety a child is exposed to, the more willing they are to try and accept a new vegetable.
 A recent study (44) found that children who were exposed to vegetables and fruits at 4.8 months had a higher intake of them later in childhood compared to children who were exposed to fruits and vegetables at 6.2 months.
 Takeaway: The earlier you can expose your child to new flavors and different fruits and vegetables, the more likely they are to eat those vegetables later in life.